 - The Legend of Korra:

-- In episode 10 of the all three of Tenzin's children.
+- In episode 10, this is proven to be true of all three of Tenzin's children.
 Jinora sent the Lieutenant flying, Ikki took out a bunch of chi-blockers with her air-scooter, and Meelo gassed the rest of them.
 Oh, and they did this to protect the series' token Bad Ass, Lin Bei Fong.

 - Then there's Bolin for that matter.
 When he's not being the Butt Monkey, he kicks a fair amount of ass with his own Earthbending.

 - The Avatar State, depending on your POV, can be seen as this trope.
 Basically, when the Avatar's life or loved ones are in danger regardless of personality, meaning that even if the Avatar is as gentle as Aang, or on the opposite end as Hot-Blooded as Korra, their bending power increases considerably and they go into an epic state of destructive fury.
 So if the Avatar's eyes go solid white and you're not the guilty party, take cover - and if you are, well, please stick your head between your legs and kiss your ass goodbye.

 - The Toiletnator in Codename: Kids Next Door pulls one of these in a rage-filled, paranoid moment against the very villains who constantly belittle him.
 Mainly applies because he is fought seriously by most of the villains he takes down in the sequence.
 Unfortunately, he essentially runs out of ammo by the time the actual heroes show up.